 Cross Magazine Street until you come to the entrance of Audubon Zoo and get ready to step into one of the nation’s top-ranked zoos.

 The Audubon Zoo is a world of its own – see exotic animals, reptiles, elephants and more.
 Walk through The Louisiana Swamp exhibit, which is a re-creation of a 1930s swamp settlement equipped with a trapper’s cottage, Spanish moss, white alligators and cypress knees.
-Sometimes one of the best ways to rekindle a flame is to act like kids again, and nothing is quite as care-free as a trip to the zoo.
-Pose for pictures by the elephant fountain, or check out a show at the sea lion pavilion.
-You may even learn a thing or two at this state-of-the-art nature facility.
+Pose for pictures by the elephant fountainor check out a show at the sea lion pavilion.

-Or if you’d prefer to stop for a pre-dinner cocktail before settling into a meal, forgo the Robert Street stop, and continue riding down St. Charles until you reach The Columns Hotel.
+If you’d prefer to stop for a cocktail head to The Columns Hotel.
 This iconic New Orleans hotel, and the bar that spills from its lobby onto its expansive front porch, is a must-see for anyone visiting the city.
 The dark, Victorian lounge-y atmosphere of its interior lends itself to an almost scandalous sense of romance (after all, it was used as the bordello in the 1987 Brooke Shield’s flick “Pretty Baby”).
 Feel like getting some fresh air?
 Take a seat outside – where you can sip your cocktail while overlooking the beauty of St. Charles.

 When it comes time for dinner, call a cab and head over to either La Petite Grocery or Lilette.
 Fine French fare is always on the menu at La Petite Grocery.
 If tasty food with a continental touch is for you, be sure to drop in for dinner.